hubrick/vertx-kafka-service/README.md

 * `messagesPerSecond`: the number of messages that should be relayed per second (Double, values bigger than 0.0 will limit, everything else is unlimitted)
 * `commitOnPartitionChange`: Run a commit cycle when the partition changes.
 This is mostly another trigger if you do not have that many messages on a topic and want to make sure a commit happens regularly.
 (Default: true)
 * `strictOrdering`: Makes the consumer await an acknowledgement before relaying the next message.
 Messages will thus not be handled in parallel anymore but strictly in the order of arrival.
 (Default: true)
 * `maxPollRecords`: Number of messages that are taken from a Kafka Topic with a single poll call.
-You should be able to handle this number of messages in less than `max.poll.interval.ms` (5 minutes), otherwise it might happen that Kafka marks your consumer as down during a commit cycle that takes longer.
+You should be able to handle this number of messages in less than `maxPollIntervalMs`, otherwise it might happen that Kafka marks your consumer as down during a commit cycle that takes longer.
+* `maxPollIntervalMs`: Interval in ms that the consumer must ask for new messages from the topic.
+The default is 300000ms (5 minutes).

 ### Example: